Intro

 Each secret is either a host specific secret or a shared secret.
 Host specific secrets are only available on the host that owns them, while shared secrets are available on all hosts that declare them.

-module, by using the identifier as the name of the secret.
+The options provided will be passed to the agenix module, by using the identifier as the name of the secret.

 The identifier is derived from the module and name of the secret, e.g.